Payoff scaling shapes cooperation in LLM agents across languages: Results

-Table~\ref{tab:strategy_by_llm} shows model-specific strategy distributions.
+Table~\ref{tab:strategy_by_llm} also shows model-specific strategy distributions.
 Claude~3.5~Haiku displays a cooperative strategic profile, with the highest level of overall cooperation (ALLC + WSLS + TFT), which is due to its highest level of conditional cooperation (WSLS + TFT).
-Mistral~Large shows the strongest unconditional cooperation bias, with ALLC being its most frequent strategy, though it retains diversity with ALLD and conditional behaviors.
+Mistral~Large shows the strongest unconditional cooperation bias, with ALLC being its most frequent strategy, though it retains diversity with ALLD and conditional behaviours.
 In contrast, GPT-4o exhibits a distinct ``hawk'' profile, with the highest defection rate.
 These differences persist across payoff scales and languages~\cite{buscemi2025fairgame,fontana2025nicer}, suggesting that training procedures and alignment methods imprint distinct strategic priors: some models are inherently ``dovish'' while others are ``hawkish.''

 Crucially, Figure~\ref{fig:payoff_llm_interaction} shows that these priors interact non-trivially with payoff scaling, revealing \emph{architecture-dependent incentive sensitivity}.
-Across models, increasing $\lambda$ systematically shifts behavior from unstable low-stake patterns toward stable strategies, though the extent of this shift varies by model.
+Across models, increasing $\lambda$ systematically shifts behaviour from unstable low-stake patterns toward stable strategies, though the extent of this shift varies by model.
 Claude and GPT-4o exhibit the highest payoff sensitivity: both models show steep reductions in ALLD prevalence as stakes move from attenuated to baseline levels, effectively abandoning widespread defection when consequences become non-trivial.
 GPT-4o is particularly responsive, shifting from a strongly defect-heavy regime at low stakes to a more balanced profile at baseline.
-Mistral Large, by contrast, demonstrates \emph{strategic inertia}: its ALLC rate varies by fewer than 5 percentage points across $\lambda$ values, compared to GPT-4o's ALLD shift of approximately 15 percentage points between attenuated and amplified conditions.
-This matches classical stake-effects where higher stakes amplify commitment to conventions, but highlights a critical nuance for AI governance: some models (like GPT-4o) are essentially rational agents that respond well to penalty tuning, while others (like Mistral) act as committed agents whose behavior is stubbornly invariant to incentive design~\cite{fontana2025nicer}.
+Mistral Large, by contrast, demonstrates \emph{strategic inertia}: its ALLD rate varies by only a few percentage points across $\lambda$ values, whereas GPT-4o's ALLD share roughly halves between attenuated and amplified conditions (from $\approx 49\%$ at $\lambda = 0.1$ down to $\approx 21\%$ at $\lambda = 10$).
+This matches classical stake-effects where higher stakes amplify commitment to conventions, but highlights a critical nuance for AI governance: some models (like GPT-4o) are essentially rational agents that respond well to penalty tuning, while others (like Mistral) act as committed agents whose behaviour is stubbornly invariant to incentive design~\cite{fontana2025nicer}.